 This old-fashioned potato salad is filled with fresh flavors from chopped dill, two varieties of mustard, and a dressing that is light, yet substantial enough to coat these baby reds in pure deliciousness.

 And I mean, it’s a Ina Garten recipe, so really how could you ever go wrong?

 Less salt.
-The original recipe calls for too much salt, so while I still salt the water I boil the potatoes in, I leave any additional seasoning for the end.
-I recommend simply tasting the prepared salad and adding salt and pepper as you like.
+The original recipe calls for too much salt for my taste, so while I still salt the water I boil the potatoes in, I leave any additional seasoning for the end.
+I recommend tasting the prepared salad and adding salt and pepper as you like.

-Less onion: Secondly, the original has a little too much red onion for my tastes.
-I find that the onion flavor can become really cloying in a simple dish like this, so I prefer to scale it back to roughly half the original amount.
-Certainly feel free to add more if that is your preference!
+Less onion.
+Secondly, I scale back the red onion.
+I find that the onion flavor can become overwhelming in a simple dish like this, so I prefer to scale it back to roughly half the original amount.
+Certainly feel free to add more if that is your preference.

 Now go, make yourself some potato salad!